 Be nice.
 Or else.

-London Product Designer Joined almost 2 years ago
+London Product Designer Joined about 2 years ago

 I use the same solution for storing and sharing, so had to answer all the same questions again.
 Also, the questions are very similar, like George I felt like you were asking the same thing only worded differently. eg. Using my storage solution is frustrating is very similar to My storage solution annoys me